Mitrokhin Archive: Reception

+Reactions

-Jack Straw (then Home Secretary) stated to the British Parliament in 1999: "In 1992, after Mr. Mitrokhin had approached the UK for help, our Secret Intelligence Service made arrangements to bring Mr. Mitrokhin and his family to this country, together with his archive.
+In 1999, Jack Straw (then Home Secretary) stated to the British Parliament: "In 1992, after Mr. Mitrokhin had approached the UK for help, our Secret Intelligence Service made arrangements to bring Mr. Mitrokhin and his family to this country, together with his archive.
 As there were no original KGB documents or copies of original documents, the material itself was of no direct evidential value, but it was of huge value for intelligence and investigative purposes.
 Thousands of leads from Mr. Mitrokhin's material have been followed up worldwide.
 As a result, our intelligence and security agencies, in co-operation with allied Governments, have been able to put a stop to many security threats.
 Many unsolved investigations have been closed; many earlier suspicions confirmed; and some names and reputations have been cleared.
 Our intelligence and security agencies have assessed the value of Mr. Mitrokhin's material world wide as immense."

-The author Joseph Trento commented that "we know the Mitrokhin material is real because it fills in the gaps in Western files on major cases through 1985.
+In 2001, the author Joseph Trento commented that "we know the Mitrokhin material is real because it fills in the gaps in Western files on major cases through 1985.
 Also, the operational material matches western electronic intercepts and agent reports.
 What MI6 got for a little kindness and a pension was the crown jewels of Russian intelligence."

-Scholar Amy Knight said that "While The Sword and the Shield contains new information ... none of it has much significance for broader interpretations of the Cold War.
-The main message the reader comes away with after plowing through almost a thousand pages is the same one gleaned from the earlier books: the Soviets were incredibly successful, albeit evil, spymasters, and none of the Western services could come close to matching their expertise.
-Bravo the KGB."